The Tax-Free Savings Account (TFSA) is more than just a savings account, even though many Canadians tend to use it as such.

 A TFSA is a registered tax-free account that can hold many types of investments including savings.
 If you prefer to hold cash in your TFSA, you should look for a high-interest TFSA account.

-The main difference between a traditional TFSA and high-interest TFSA is in the rates being offered.
+The main difference between a traditional TFSA and a high-interest TFSA is in the rates being offered.

 A TFSA savings account is appropriate if you are saving for a short-time goal, such as downpayment on a house, wedding, vacation, or an emergency fund.